OHIO-ECT/ITS-4750-Lab-01/README.md

 - [How to RDP] - Text Reference to help get connected to GNS3 VM

-- [Tech Nugget N14.0 RDC Connections] - This is a general reference for Remote Desktop.
-The Remote Desktop client is all that is needed for all the labs in this class, and is available in EVERY version of the Windows operating system.
-You do NOT need Microsoft Windows Pro for this class.
+- [Tech Nugget - N14.1 - RDC for ECT Dept] - This reference for Remote Desktop Connection Client.
+It is needed for all the labs in this class, and is available in EVERY version of the Windows and Apple operating system.
-- [Tech Nugget N15.0 RD Gateway]

 Additional guide For Mac/OSX:
 - [Tech Nugget N17.0 RDC and RD Gateway Apple Mac OSX]